Having Trouble With A Dog ACL Injury?

 For partial tears, prolotherapy is often an excellent option in lieu of surgery.

-If surgery is needed to treat your dog’s ACL injury, you still may have several options to choose from.
+If your dog needs ACL surgery, you still may have several options to choose from.

 Not all vet clinics explain all of the options.

-Some types of surgery have more complications than other types of surgery.
+Some types of dog ACL surgery have more complications than other types of surgery.

 Likewise, the complications of some types of surgery are much more drastic than the complications of other types of surgery.

 You need to know all of the different options and possible outcomes available.
 More importantly, you also need to know how each choice relates to your dog’s particular situation.

 Dr. Marc Smith makes a point to explain all of the options and details during every consultation.

-Physical therapy after surgery is mandatory for your dog to achieve expected range of motion and use of his or her leg.
+Physical therapy after surgery is mandatory for your dog to achieve the expected range of motion and use of his or her leg.